varabyte/kotter/README.md

 binaries to [a location you can download from](https://github.com/actions/upload-artifact#where-does-the-upload-go) later.

+> [!NOTE]
-*NOTE: For reference, you may wish to refer to [Kotter's publishing workflow script.](https://github.com/varabyte/kotter/blob/main/.github/workflows/publish.yml)
+> For reference, you may wish to refer to [Kotter's publishing workflow script.](https://github.com/varabyte/kotter/blob/main/.github/workflows/publish.yml)
-It doesn't use the upload action, but you can see how we run multiple target hosts in order to build all the different flavors of artifacts.*
+> It doesn't use the upload action, but you can see how we run multiple target hosts in order to build all the different
+> flavors of artifacts.

 Once built, you can share your binaries with your users, either from cloud storage somewhere or by publishing it via a package manager (as [discussed above ▲](#publish-your-jvm-application-to-a-package-manager)).